feddykip/Quotes/README.md

 This is an Angular application where users can create quotes and have those quotes voted on.

+## Setup Instruction

+To access this project on your local files, you can clone it using these steps

+* Open your terminal
+* Use this command to clone $ git clone https://github.com/feddykip/Quotes.git

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.